This post may contain affiliate links. Please read our disclosure policy.

 4. What did you sprinkle on top of the fritter in the pictures?
 I just used sparkling sugar for pictures!
 It’s not really part of the recipe, just more so for pictures as it adds more interest.
 You could certainly add some if you’d like – it’ll give you some crunch and sweetness.

-Other Apple recipes you’ll love:
+Other apple recipes you’ll love:

 hand sprinkling sparkling sugar on prepared apple fritters